No trip to Abu Dhabi is complete without a trip to the desert, and there is no better way to experience the desert than on a desert safari.

-Riding into the desert sunset on a camel is a dream for many whilst for others it can be a complete nightmare!
-Just remember to follow your guide’s instructions and lean backwards when the camel stands up or sits down to avoid any injuries.
+Riding into the desert sunset on a camel is a dream for many, whilst for others, it can be a complete nightmare!
+Remember to follow your guide’s instructions and lean backwards when the camel stands up or sits down to avoid injuries.

 Camel riding is not for everyone and is not recommended for pregnant women or people with serious musculoskeletal injuries as well as very young children.